asathiya007/nba-trending-teams/line_graph_visualization/README.md

-# NBA Team Sentiment Visualizer (Tweet-based line graph)
+# NBA Trending Teams (Tweet-Based Line Graph Visualization)

 ## Overview
 This visualization shows an overall sentiment trend for each of the NBA teams over a specified period of time.